Top reasons to go backcountry skiing in the White Mountains

 Getting there and meeting location

-To get to the White Mountains, NH, most people fly into Portland International Jetport.
+To get to the White Mountains, NH, most people fly into Portland International Jetport in Maine.
 From there, you can rent a car or take a shuttle service.
 The White Mountains are just over 2 hours away.